vyrjana/DearEIS/README.md

 - Windows
 	- Tested on Windows 10 (x86-64).

-The package **may** also work on other platforms (e.g. MacOS) depending on whether or not those platforms are supported by _DearEIS_' [dependencies](setup.py).
+The package **may** also work on other platforms (e.g., MacOS) depending on whether or not those platforms are supported by DearEIS' [dependencies](setup.py).

 ### Running

-Once installed, _DearEIS_ can be started e.g. from a terminal or the Windows start menu by searching for the command `deareis`.
+Once installed, DearEIS can be started, e.g., from a terminal or the Windows start menu by searching for the command `deareis`.
+If the Windows installer was used, then there should be shortcuts in the start menu.
+The program may also show up in some application launchers.

 There is also a `deareis-debug` command that prints additional information to the terminal and can be useful when troubleshooting issues.

 ### Settings and keybindings

-_DearEIS_ has several user-configurable settings.
+DearEIS has several user-configurable settings.
-It is possible to configure the default values of the settings on the Kramers-Kronig, fitting, and simulation tabs as well as some aspects of the plots (e.g. colors and markers).
+It is possible to configure the default values of the settings on the Kramers-Kronig, fitting, and simulation tabs as well as some aspects of the plots (e.g., colors and markers).
-Several keybindings, which are user-configurable, are supported for more keyboard-based navigation although a mouse or trackpad is required in some circumstances.
+Several keybindings, which are also user-configurable, are supported for more keyboard-centric navigation although a mouse or trackpad is required in some circumstances.

 ## Features

-Below is a brief overview of the main features of _DearEIS_.
+Below is a brief overview of the main features of DearEIS.
 See the included tooltips and instructions in the program for more information.

 ### Projects

-_DearEIS_ has a project-based workflow and multiple projects can be open at the same time.
+DearEIS has a project-based workflow and multiple projects can be open at the same time.
 Each project has a user-definable label and a section for keeping notes.
 Multiple projects can also be merged to form a single project.

 ### Data sets

-The experimentally obtained impedance spectra are referred to as "data sets".
+The experimentally obtained impedance spectra are referred to as _data sets_.
 Each project can contain multiple data sets.
 Multiple noisy data sets can be averaged to produce a single data set.
 Individual data points can be masked to exclude outliers or to focus on a part of the spectrum.
 Corrections can be made by subtracting either a constant complex value, the impedance of an equivalent circuit, or another spectrum.
+See pyimpspec's documentation for information about which data formats are currently supported.

 ### Data validation

 Data sets can be validated by checking if they are Kramers-Kronig transformable.
-See [_pyimpspec_](https://github.com/vyrjana/pyimpspec/) for more details regarding the implementation of the tests.
+See [pyimpspec](https://github.com/vyrjana/pyimpspec/) for more details regarding the implementation of the tests.

 ### Circuit fitting and simulation